oxesoft/oxefmsynth/README.md

 This repository contains the synth core and three different ways to use it:

-- as a [demo](https://en.wikipedia.org/wiki/Demoscene) (for profiling or just for fun)
+- as a [demo](https://en.wikipedia.org/wiki/Demoscene) (for testing synth engine, for profiling or just for fun)
-- as a standalone Windows application
+- as a standalone application (for testing GUI)
 - as a [VST plugin](https://pt.wikipedia.org/wiki/Virtual_Studio_Technology) for Windows 32/64 bit and Linux

 Building